Alwellbish/alx-low_level_programming/0x02-functions_nested_loops/README.md

- function thatbchecks for lower character
+Write a function that checks for alphabetic character.